 - ENGL 278: Advanced Playwriting: Semester + Year

 - Other classes offered occasionally may also fill this requirment

-Students taking ENG 398: Internship in Theater, ENG 391: Independent Study, ENG 380: Advanced Seminar, or ENG 396: Honors Seminar with a dramatic literature/theatrical focus might also have those classes count toward the theater concentration.
+Students taking ENGL 398: Internship in Theater, ENGL 391: Independent Study, ENGL 380: Advanced Seminar, or ENGL 396: Honors Seminar with a dramatic literature/theatrical focus might also have those classes count toward the theater concentration.

 Study abroad options in London and Bath that focus on dramatic or theatrical work may also count toward this concentration.